Sesh-Gallagher/alx-system_engineering-devops/README.md

-#Shell permissions

-This is to teach and show you about users and permissions on a file
+This repository contains directories and files on working with shell and the basics of c